-The research objectives have been achieved, namely that there is an influence of dyadic coping on the achievement of harmonious relationships between husbands and wives.
-This is explained through the research hypothesis (1), namely that there is a proven influence of dyadic coping on the achievement of harmonious relationships in the husband's group, and hypothesis (2), namely that there is a proven influence of dyadic coping on the achievement of harmonious relationships in the wife's group.
+The research objectives have been achieved, namely that there is an influence of dyadic coping on the achievement of harmonious relationships in husbands and wives.
+This is explained through the research hypothesis (1), namely that there is a proven influence of dyadic coping on the achievement of harmonious relationships in the husband's group and hypothesis (2), namely that there is a proven influence of dyadic coping on the achievement of harmonious relationships in the husband's more than the coping on the achievement of harmonious relationships in the wife's group.

 The results of this study at least contribute to reducing the divorce rate in Indonesia.
-This research can be utilized by marriage counselors, family psychologists, and therapists in providing interventions to become harmonious couples.
+This research can be utilized by marriage counselors, family psychologists and therapists in providing interventions to become harmonious couples.
 Limitations the study used a limited sample in the Jabodetabek area.
 Research on spousal relationship satisfaction has been conducted across countries.
 Therefore, it is recommended that future research be conducted together with other countries with different cultural contexts and social values.